Lecture

 rem stands for "root em" and is a relative length unit used in CSS.

-Like em, it is a relative unit, but unlike em which is relative to the size of the parent element, rem is relative to the root element (commonly the <html> element) size.
+Like em, it is a relative unit, but unlike em, which is relative to the size of the parent element, rem is relative to the root element (typically the <html> element).

-For example, if the default font size of the webpage is 16px, 1rem will be 16px anywhere on the page.
+For example, if the default font size of the webpage is 16px, then 1rem is 16px, regardless of its context.

 Example

-• rem is determined by the base size of the entire webpage.
+rem is determined by the basic size of the entire webpage.

 Mission